Federico Russo (actor): Career

 In 2006, he appeared in the miniseries Canale 5, Carabinieri – Sotto copertura, spin-off of series Carabinieri.

 From 2006 - 2014 he grew popular for his role as Mimmo Cesaroni, in Canale 5's I Cesaroni, with Claudio Amendola and Elena Sofia Ricci.

-From June 6 to 9, 2009, he participated, as a guest, on Post Break, broadcast on Rai Gulp, along with Angelica Cinquantini; also from the cast of I Cesaroni.
+From 6 to 9 June 2009, he participated, as a guest, on Post Break, broadcast on Rai Gulp, along with Angelica Cinquantini; also from the cast of I Cesaroni.
 In the same year, he participated in the TV series The Teacher, in the role of Nino.

 In 2010, he starred in the music video for the song Anime di Vetro, by PQuadro.
 In 2011, he starred in another music video, this time for Max Pezzali's Credi.

 In 2015, he started playing Sam in the Italian Disney Channel sitcom Alex & Co..

 In January 2016, the Alex & Co. album We Are One was released.
 The album has 10 songs, including 6 of which he sings in; in April he performed at an Alex & Co. fan event.

 In the same year, as part of the Alex & Co. franchise, he starred in the film Alex & Co: How to Grow Up Despite Your Parents.

 In 2017, he appeared in the Rai series Scomparsa, as Luca Rebeggiani, working with Vanessa Incontrada, Eleonora Gaggero, and Saul Nanni.
 He also participated in the series L'Isola di Pietro as Matteo Sulci, broadcast on Canale 5.

 In 2018, he played Seba in the eleventh season of Don Matteo, broadcast on Rai 1.

 In 2019, he stars in the film La Mia Seconda Volta (My Second Time).

 In 2020, he plays Mauro, one of the leads, in the Netflix series Curon.